alexandrovteam/MRMConvert/README.md

 ## System requirements

-Only 64-bit operating systems are supported; MS Windows, Linux or Apple OS X. A workstation should provide a level of performance sufficient to run KNIME Analytics plaform and Python interpreter.
+Only 64-bit operating systems are supported; MS Windows, Linux or Apple macOS.
+A workstation should provide a level of performance sufficient to run KNIME Analytics plaform and Python interpreter.

 Note that the workflow makes use of multiple CPU cores to parallelize the conversion procedure.